apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/cluster-management/create-and-connect-a-mysql-cluster.md

 ### Create a cluster

-KubeBlocks supports the Standalone and Replication MySQL cluster.
-Below is an example of creating a Replication MySQL cluster in the namespace `demo`.
+KubeBlocks supports creating two types of MySQL clusters: Standalone and Replication.
+Standalone only supports one replica and can be used in scenarios with lower requirements for availability.
+For scenarios with high availability requirements, it is recommended to create a Replication Cluster, which creates a cluster with two replicas.

+To ensure high availability, all replicas are distributed on different nodes by default.
+If you only have one node for deploying a Replication Cluster, set `spec.affinity.topologyKeys` as `null`.

 KubeBlocks implements a `Cluster` CRD to define a cluster.
 Here is an example of creating a Replication Cluster.